HLHTHoldWind/CSTranslator/README.md

 Still in working (Beta test)

-The new edition has moved to here https://github.com/HLHTHoldWind/HCST
+The new edition has been moved to here https://github.com/HLHTHoldWind/HCST